 SlingTV isn’t just for football – the Orange + Blue plan includes ESPN and NFL Network, along with many other channels showing sports, such as Fox, Fox Sports, NBC, NBC SN, and ESPN2 and 3.
 It also includes a DVR service.

-The two main packages (Sling Orange or Sling Blue) are $35 per month, though you can give Sling a try for half off your first month.
-Signing up for the full package costs $50 per month.
-For an extra charge, you can get their Sports Extra add-on, which gives you access to the Big Ten Network, ESPNU, SEC Network, ACC Network Plus, NHL Network, NBA TV, and more.
+The two main packages (Sling Orange or Sling Blue) are $40 per month, though you can often give Sling a try for half off your first month with special offers.
+Signing up for the full Orange and Blue package costs $55 per month.
+For an extra $11 charge, you can get their Sports Extra add-on, which gives you access to the Big Ten Network, ESPNU, SEC Network, ACC Network Plus, NHL Network, NBA TV, and more.
 Other add-on packages cost $6 per month.

 YouTube TV.
 YouTube TV is essentially an online cable subscription from Google.
 It includes 85+ channels including several major sports channels for streaming live sports and most anything else you could watch on live TV.
 YouTube TV includes an online DVR and doesn’t require a cable box.
 It works on your computer, smartphone, or many smart TV apps and devices.

 For sports, you’ll want to click on ABC, CBS, Fox, NBC, ESPN, NFL Network, NBC Sports, MLB Network, Golf Channel, NBA TV, NBCSN, SEC ESPN Network, and other channel options.
 You can pay to add MLB.TV, the NBA League Pass, and YouTube TV Sports Plus (includes seven more sports channels).